neeyatl/devops-fcc/docker-commands.md

 docker-compose up -d --build	# rebuild the image

 docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d # order matters (base config followed by dev or prod)

+# Inside mongo image bash shell
+mongosh # mongo shell is removed, hence use this command instead for an REPL. db # print db currenty using use dbname # creates and uses new db dbname show dbs # until something is added to the db, the new db won't show up here.
 ```